When to Replace Carpet

 As is the case with most flooring materials, carpet only lasts for so long.
 But sometimes it’s hard to know when you should replace carpet, and you may have to consider various factors — including its age, wear, stains and damage — before you can decide.
 If you’re uncertain about how often to replace carpet, this guide shows you what signs to look for.

 How Often Should Carpet Be Replaced?

-If you’re wondering how long carpets lasts, unfortunately, there’s no easy answer.
+If you’re wondering how often to replace your carpet, unfortunately, there’s no easy answer.
 While carpets don’t come with an expiration date, there are several clear signs when your carpet needs to be replaced.

-For instance, if you just cleaned your carpet and it still has a wet dog odor — even if you don’t own a dog — it may be time for your carpet to go.
+For instance, if you just cleaned your carpet and it still has a wet dog odor — even if you don’t own a dog — it may be time for you to replace your carpet.
 Carpet captures and traps debris, dust, dirt and allergens, and over the years, removing these unwanted materials becomes exceedingly difficult.

 Some other signs you may need to replace your carpet include:

 - Stains: While you might manage to hide a stain under a piece of furniture, once the carpet starts accumulating lots of stains that will not go away even after being professionally cleaned, you’ll want to consider getting a new carpet.

 - Age: Although you don’t necessarily have to replace your carpet just because it’s old, keep in mind that modern carpet has a useable lifespan between five and 15 years, which depends on how well it’s made and how much foot traffic it receives.
 Even if foot traffic is minimal, however, the padding underneath may begin to deteriorate, especially if the carpeting is not well made.
 Deterioration of the padding may cause it to feel less comfortable and lump underfoot.